What Can Document Management Workflow do for You?

 Workflow Best Practices in Document Management System Context

 Workflow is designed to help organizations support business processes, content routing, and the assignment of work tasks and states.
-Although workflow is commonly found in many consumer grade solutions, it is improved—perhaps even perfected—within the document management system space.
+Although workflow is commonly found in many consumer grade solutions, it is improved—perhaps even perfected—within the document management systems space.

 Vendors’ newfound tool, at least as it pertains to workflow, is that of approval and validation processes within the workflow cycle.
 These approval and validation features confirm the completion of tasks through multiple touch points, keeping all members of a project informed as to what stage the project is in and how other members are working.